 This is not that much of a surprise.
-The more transactions someone is conducting, the more susceptible they are to changing gas prices.
-This is not just the Gas fees themselves, but also the losses that can accrue from delayed transaction confirmations.
+The more transactions someone is conducting, the more susceptible they are to changing ETH gas prices.
+This is not just the gas fees themselves, but also the losses that can accrue from delayed transaction confirmations.
 In fact, sophisticated traders have built custom bots to automatically manage gas in efforts to ensure that all of their trades are quickly executed.

 How are Speed Ups and Cancels Different?

 Speed Ups and Cancels are similar in that they originate from the wallet and use the same nonce as the transaction that was originally sent.
 Aside from that, they are 'normal' Ethereum transactions that have been crafted to achieve a specific outcome.
 Which is where things can start to get fun:

 - Yes, you can Speed Up a Cancel.

 - Yes, you can Speed Up a Speed Up.